shanemadden/factorio-deadlock-beltboxes-loaders/README.md

 ----------------------------

 This is the function used to crate things that DSB doesn’t handle by default.
 It can take up to six parameters.
-A call looks like this:
+A full call looks like this:
 **deadlock.add_stack(item_name, graphic_path, target_tech, icon_size, item_type, mipmap_levels)**

 | **Parameter**    | **Optional / Mandatory?** | **Explanation**                                                                                                                                                                                                                                                                                                     |